RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is the difference between rasa nlu and rasa core
 - how to start with rasa
 - how to start with it
+- how to build a bot?
+- how can I build a chatbot
+- what can I do with Rasa?
 - where to start the development of rasa
 - WHAT IS RASA
 - WHAT IS IT